kubeflow/fairing/README.md

 ## Configuring Fairing

-There are three configurable parts of Kubeflow Fairing.
+There are three configurable parts of Kubeflow Fairing: the preprocessor, builder, and deployer.

 The **preprocessor** defines how a set of inputs gets mapped to a context for the docker image build.
 It can convert input files, exclude some, and